UPDATED: April 22, 2022

 Because all finances are connected, it’s best not to focus on just one aspect.
 For example, when it comes to family planning, a couple may want to think about starting a college savings fund while saving for a down payment on a house.

-How a person prioritizes these goals depends on the individual.
+How a person prioritizes these goals depends on the individual or family.
 A professional financial planner may be able to help select a detailed savings plan and specific investments that will help tick them off, one by one.

 Constructing a Comprehensive Financial Plan